UltraMessaging/um_troubleshoot/README.md

 changes for your environment, including your license key.
 * Run "./tst.sh".

-Be aware that the randomization of the loss will create different behaviours.
+Be aware that the randomization of the loss can create different behaviors.
-Most of the findings discovered in the above troubleshooting sequences should be reproducable, but not necessarily all.
+Most of the findings discovered in the above troubleshooting sequences should be reproducible, but not necessarily all.
 For example, it is possible to have a test run with no unrecoverable tail loss.